 Cat6 or Cat7 stranded cables (cm rated) are cables which you are probably most familiar with.
 These are the cables that you see around the office connecting your ethernet ports to your computers or printing devices.
 In your home you will see them between your modem or router or connected to your favorite gaming system.
 These types of cables mostly come in patch cord form.
 Cat6 or cat7 patch cords cables are flexible shorter length cables that are cut down to your required size.
 They can range from anywhere between less than a foot to over 100 feet.

 CMR Rated cables are known as riser rated cables.
 These cables mostly come in bulk sizes ranging from 250 feet to 1000 feet.
 Cat6 or Cat7 CMR rated cables have a higher fire retardant rating because they are made to be put in the walls of your home or commercial buildings.
 Risers are areas connecting floors in buildings and this type of cable is great for this.
 If you are looking at Cat6 or Cat7a riser cable you will most likely see it in larger length bulk sizes.
 This is because this type of cable is meant for longer runs and needs to be in solid form.
-For more information on solid cable check out this article.
+Click here for more information on solid cables.

 Cat6 or Cat 7 CMP rated cables are known as plenum rated cables.
 Plenum areas are sections in your home or commercial building where air flow is present.
 Areas that would circulate the air such as AC systems would be an example of plenum rated areas.
 This type of cable is constructed with the highest fire retardant rated materials making it suitable for home, office and buildings.
 You need to have plenum rated cable for these areas because their jackets do the best job of stopping the spread of fire and emit less toxic smoke.